The Role of the Adult Support & Protection Committee...

 What is the Act?

-The three main agencies involved are the Local Authority (Dundee City Council), which has the lead statutory role, Tayside Police, NHS Tayside.
+The three main agencies involved are the Local Authority (Dundee City Council), which has the lead statutory role, Police Scotland (Tayside Division), NHS Tayside.

 What is the purpose of the ASP Act?

 The Act provides a framework to support adults - individuals who are 16 years and over - who are unable to protect themselves, their property, rights or other interests and who are deemed to be at risk of harm (replacing the terms vulnerable and abuse) because they are affected by disability, mental disorder, illness or physical or mental infirmity to exercise self-determination and choice.
 The Act is about achieving a balance between respecting people’s rights and taking action where necessary to support and protect them.
 It should help individuals to live their lives as they wish by ensuring that support is provided when they need it, and provide the means to protect adults at risk of harm.

 Multi-disciplinary Adult Protection Committees have been established in each Council area in Scotland with a remit for developing policies and procedures, providing advice, overseeing training and producing reports and outcomes.
 Each Council is responsible for appointing an independent Convener and committee members to their adult protection committees , ensuring representation from relevant agencies and public bodies.

 The Independent Convener for the Dundee Adult Support & Protection Committee is Colin McCashey.